 The use of IVC filters to treat pulmonary embolism is expensive.
 Yet researchers in the Yale study suggest that IVC filters have little proven benefit.
 Dr. Bikdeli noted that some limited populations may benefit from treatment with IVC filters.
 But this would not warrant use of the medical devices across-the-board in nearly one of six patients.
 Instead, Bikdeli recommends additional research to pinpoint the types of patients who would receive the greatest benefit from IVC filters.
 Indeed, Bikdeli noted, IVC filter procedures are not without complications and do not always succeed in preventing pulmonary embolism.

-Contact Waters Kraus & Paul to Learn More about Filing a Defective Medical Device Lawsuit
+Contact Waters Kraus Paul & Siegel to Learn More about Filing a Defective Medical Device Lawsuit